urantialife/WindowsAppSDK/samples/PushNotifications/README.md

 * It doesn’t register for foreground activation of perform any other actions.
   * Because background activation is meant to let app perform only small tasks in order to preserve battery life.
 ## Requirements
-The sample requires a web API tool like Postman or fiddler to send notifications.
+* A web API tool (like Postman or fiddler) to send notifications.
-* The WindowsAppSDK push notifications APIs defines all that is needed to register for and receive notifications but it's the role of an external app to send the notifications.
-This ... (postman, fiddler) is used to eimulate that external server and sends notifications.
+   * The WindowsAppSDK push notifications APIs provides everything an app needs register for and receive notifications but it's expected that an external server app will be sending the notifications.
+The web API tool is used to emulate that external server app to send notifications.
 * Windows 10
 ## Building and running the sample
 Before building the sample, make sure to set up your environment correctly by following the steps [here](https://docs.microsoft.com/windows/apps/windows-app-sdk/set-up-your-development-environment).